 - Evidence of compliance with other requirements the FDA may establish by regulation.

-The FDA can refuse to accept a premarket submission that does not include these elements.
+The FDA can refuse to accept a premarket submission that does not include these elements (the “RTA for cyber devices” policy).
 This is a significant enforcement mechanism: cybersecurity is no longer a post-approval afterthought but a gate to market access.

 Premarket Cybersecurity Documentation